skyl/django-points/README.rst

 Building for pinax-compliance and convenient JSON API.

 Installation
+  * check out the source as points (rather than django-point) alternately, just mv the directory.
   * put the dir on your pythonpath
   * add 'points' to INSTALLED_APPS
   * syncdb